MomoTheDev/FileDownloader/README.md

 ```

-The constructor `new FileDownloader(DownloadType)` takes a DownloadType as a parameter, you can use `DownloadType.JAVA_IO` for buffered downloading and `DownloadType.JAVA_NIO` for socket downloading.
+The constructor `new FileDownloader(DownloadType)` takes a `DownloadType` type as a parameter, you can use `DownloadType.JAVA_IO` for buffered downloading and `DownloadType.JAVA_NIO` for socket downloading.

 ---